caleb531/faith-dashboard/README.md

 npm install
 ```

-### Obtain ESV API token (for use in the Bible app widget)
+### Obtain ESV API token (for use in the Bible widget)

-In order for the Bible app widget to function locally, you must obtain an API
+In order for the Bible widget to function locally, you must obtain an API token
-token for the [ESV API](https://api.esv.org/).
-Once you have it, create a file
+for the [ESV API](https://api.esv.org/).
+Once you have it, create a file called
-called `.env.local` in the root of your repository with the following contents:
+`.env.local` in the root of your repository with the following contents:

 ```
 ESV_API_KEY=PASTE_YOUR_API_TOKEN_HERE